The WSU Cougar statue on the Pullman campus, surrounded by vibrant red autumn leaves.

 Cougs and Cubs

 Hi there!
 My name is Amikha.
-I was born and raised in Washington, but have lived up and down the best coast, a.k.a. the west coast all my life.
-I currently live in a little town in southwest Washington with my husband and kids (cubs) not too far from my other loves – my extended family and the ocean.
+I was born and raised in Washington, but have lived up and down the West Coast (a.k.a. the “best coast!”) all my life.
+I currently live in a little town in Southwest Washington with my husband and kids (cubs), not too far from my other loves: my extended family and the ocean.

 As a first-generation student, I know firsthand how important connection and support can be for a student’s success.
-This year, I am honored to serve as a Student Ambassador as well as your First-Generation Club President.
-I’m passionate about helping others move past survival to truly thriving and hope to help connect students with programs, resources, and opportunities that will make their experience at WSU memorable and meaningful.
+This year, I am honored to serve as a student ambassador and as your president for the First-Generation Club.
+I’m passionate about helping others move past survival to truly thrive, and I hope to help connect students with programs, resources, and opportunities that will make their experiences at WSU memorable and meaningful.

-I hope you will join me at First-Gen Club or some of our other amazing clubs and virtual events, and maybe we’ll even see each other in class!
+I hope you will join me at First-Gen Club or some of our other amazing clubs and virtual events.
+Maybe we’ll even see each other in class!
 Please feel free to reach out if I can help in any way.
 I am here to support you as we take this journey together.

 You with me?
 Let’s get it.
 GO COUGS!